 On the 9th June 2021, the MAREWIND consortium gathered to discuss the project status and progress since its official launch in December 2020.
 The MAREWIND consortium partners met online due to the current COVID-19 restrictions across Europe.

 During the 1-day online session, all partners presented the work done for each of the work packages and their main achievements.
 Members of the consortium discussed the next significant milestones and deliverables that are to come.
 In addition, the consortium also detailly presented the planned actions in short term.
 By the end of the meeting, the project coordinator has concluded that the project and work packages are going as foreseen with no delays.

 Wind energy is actually a by-product of the sun.
 The sun’s uneven heating of the atmosphere, the earth’s irregular surfaces (mountains and valleys), and the planet’s revolution around the sun all combine to create wind.
 Since wind is in plentiful supply, it’s sustainable resource for as long as the sun’s rays heat the planet.

-What is wind turbine ?A wind turbine captures the kinetic energy from the wind and converts it into mechanical power or simply electricity.
+A wind turbine captures the kinetic energy from the wind and converts it into mechanical power or simply electricity.
 It produces energy in a safe and environmentally sustainable way.
-There are 2 types of wind turbines:

 - Horizontal-axis wind turbines are the most commonly used one due to their strength and efficiency.
 They commonly have 3 blades like airplane propellers.
 Nearly all of the wind turbines currently in use are horizontal-axis turbines.